joielechong/AgendaCalendarView/README.md

 .
 Easier way to provide your own list of events (i.e when receiving objects from a web API)

 # Participating?
-Make your pull requests on feature or bugfix branches.
+Make your pull requests on feature or bug fix branches.

 # Special thanks to these contributors
 [FHellmann](https://github.com/FHellmann)